quantitativeimaging/ELM/development_notes.md

 10. Add (..., 'Sensitivity', value) to imfindcircles in find_circular_shells and make controllable.
 Default seems to be 0.85 currently - keep this default, but load explicitly on program start.
  * identified 29 Nov 2016

- >- Done, as default 0.85 sensitivity on startup, and editable and re-defualtable in advanced settings panel.
+ >- Done, as default 0.85 sensitivity on startup, and editable and re-defaultable in advanced settings panel.
 1 Dec 2016

 11. Write a reconstruction script that takes (fits, im_size, segment_half_size, scale_factor) as inputs.
  * Include nice scaling, and possibly number_of_fluorophores.